 - Peptide: The amino acid sequence of the peptide.
-If there is any PTM on an amino acid, the amino acid is followed by a pair of parentheses enclosing the delta mass of the PTM. - Quality: This defines how well the peptide can be quantified.
+For a PTM on an amino acid, the amino acid code is followed by a pair of parentheses enclosing the delta mass of the PTM. - Quality: This defines how well the peptide can be quantified.
 If a peptide's abundance does not change across the samples, then the measured intensity should not change too much, even though it may have some random variation.
 Small variation means the peptide can be well quantified.
+Let o to be the estimated intensity fold change of the peptide across the samples when the peptide abundance does not change.
+The quality is calculated quality and its maximum group ratio. $-10log{10}P-value$ is finally displayed as the significance in the column.

+as

+$$\log_2 \sigma$$

-Let 5 to be the estimated intensity fold change of the peptide across the samples when the peptide abundance does not change.
-The quality is calculated as if a peptide has an expected 2-fold change then its quality will be 1; if a peptide has an expected 4-fold change then its quality will be 0.5.
+.
+Thus, if a peptide has an expected 2-fold change then its quality will be 1; if a peptide has an expected 4-fold change then its quality will be 0.5.
 A high quality value implies that the peptide can be well quantified.

 • Significance: It is assumes that for all the peptides with the same quality, their ratios follow a log-normal distribution.
 Different qualities may have log-normal distributions with different variances.
-The 2-tail P-value is calculated as the significance of the feature vector using the log-normal distribution corresponding to its quality and its maxi-
+The 2-tail P-value is calculated as the significance of the feature vector using the log-normal distribution corresponding to its